Origin and History

 Service during the War

-By August 1 1757, the regiment was stationed in the towns of Châteaulin, Le Faou, Crozon et Camaret in Bretagne.
+By August 1, 1757, the regiment was stationed in the towns of Châteaulin, Le Faou, Crozon and Camaret in Bretagne.

 |Coat||white lined blue with coppers buttons down to the waist on the right side

 |Waistcoat||blue with one row of small copper buttons; horizontal pockets, each with 3 copper buttons|

 Armaments consisted of a musket and a bayonet.
 Fusiliers carried a sword (brass hilt) while the grenadiers had a sabre.

 The colonel flag was white with a white cross.
 Ordonnance flags had a white cross and four green cantons.
 Each canton was traversed by a two adjacent diagonal bands: violet and isabelle (coffee).
 The ordonnance flags remained unchanged from 1684 to 1791.

 This article incorporates texts from the following books which are now in the public domain: